 - Experience communicating using different methods like phone calls, text, email, WhatsApp, and more

 - Strong understanding of the Latina/o/e/X rural community in New York State

 Education & Experience

-- A BA or BS degree in agriculture, natural sciences, resource management, food systems, community development, public policy, education, or related field
+- An BA or BS degree in agriculture, natural sciences, resource management, food systems, or related field

-- 2+ years of practical experience in agriculture, food systems, public policy, land conservation, and/or community development
+- 2+ years of practical experience in agriculture, land management or conservation

 Why you should apply